Lower and Upper Bound Theory

 According to the lower bound theory, for a lower bound L(n) of an algorithm, it is not possible to have any other algorithm (for a common problem) whose time complexity is less than L(n) for random input.
-Also every algorithm must take at least L(n) time in worst case.
-Note that L(n) here is the minimum of all the possible algorithm, of maximum complexity.
+Also, every algorithm must take at least L(n) time in the worst case.
+Note that L(n) here is the minimum of all the possible algorithms, of maximum complexity.

-The Lower Bound is a very important for any algorithm.
-Once we calculated it, then we can compare it with the actual complexity of the algorithm and if their order are same then we can declare our algorithm as optimal.
-So in this section we will be discussing about techniques for finding the lower bound of an algorithm.
+The Lower Bound is very important for any algorithm.
+Once we calculated it, then we can compare it with the actual complexity of the algorithm and if their order is the same then we can declare our algorithm as optimal.
+So in this section, we will be discussing techniques for finding the lower bound of an algorithm.

 Trivial Lower Bound –

 It is the easiest method to find the lower bound.
-The Lower bounds which can be easily observed on the basis of the number of input taken and the number of output produces are called Trivial Lower Bound.
+The Lower bounds which can be easily observed based on the number of input taken and the number of output produced are called Trivial Lower Bound.

 Example: Multiplication of n x n matrix, where,

-Input: For 2 matrix we will have 2n2 inputs Output: 1 matrix of order n x n, i.e., n2 outputs
+Input: For 2 matrices we will have 2n2 inputs Output: 1 matrix of order n x n, i.e., n2 outputs

 Computational Model –